 Frequently Asked Questions – Business Valuations

-- Why should I perform business valuation if I want to sell shares in my business?
+Why should I perform business valuation in UAE if I want to sell shares in my business?

 In order to get a fair value for your shares, it is important to arrive at a realistic value for your enterprise.
 A properly computed business value must be based on the right assumptions and forecasts.
 It must also use suitable industry benchmarks and comparisons.
 This will ensure that the valuation computed is not only good for the seller but also something which a buyer will be willing to pay for.

-- In what ways could a business be valued?
+In what ways could a business be valued in UAE?

 The three fundamental techniques of valuing an enterprise are the Cost Approach, the market approach, and the income approach or the Discounted Cash Flow method.
 Each approach has its own applicability depending on the context.
 It is also a common practice to use these approaches in combination to arrive either at an average value or to work out a range within which an enterprise can be valued.

-- What are the most commonly used multiples in valuation?
+What are the most commonly used multiples in valuation in UAE?